anki-code/xonsh-cheatsheet/README.md

 </p>

 <p align="center">
-If you like the cheatsheet click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=The%20xonsh%20shell%20cheat%20sheet.&url=https://github.com/anki-code/xonsh-cheatsheet" target="_blank">tweet now</a>.
+If you like the cheatsheet click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=The%20xonsh%20shell%20cheat%20sheet.&url=https://github.com/anki-code/xonsh-cheatsheet" target="_blank">tweet</a>.
 </p>

 [Full screen reading](https://github.com/anki-code/xonsh-cheatsheet/blob/main/README.md)